phzfi/ultimate-wp-theme/README.md

-# Ultimate Wordpress Theme
+# Apprien's Wordpress theme
-This is one of the first actually great Wordpress themes created at PHZ Full Stack Oy.
+This is one of the first actually great Wordpress themes created inside the PHZ offices.

 ## Requirements
  - [Virtualbox](https://www.virtualbox.org)